ArcBlock/abtnode-docs/src/introduction/abtnode-overview/index.md

 ## What's Next

-👉 Now, let's look at where you can find [ABT Node](/introduction/how-to-get-abtnode).
+👉 Now, let's look at how to get [ABT Node](/introduction/how-to-get-abtnode).